UKPLab/emnlp2018-april/README.md

 ## Download and Preprocess data
-* Download the DUC01/02/04 data from [the DUC website](https://duc.nist.gov/data.html) and extract the data to folder data.
+* Download the DUC01/02/04 data from [the DUC website](https://duc.nist.gov/data.html) and extract the data to folder 'data/'.
 * Run summariser/data_processer/make_data.py.
 Each run preprocesses one dataset.
 You can specify the dataset you want to process by setting the variable 'corpus_name' in the main function to appropriate values (e.g., 'DUC2001', 'DUC2002' or 'DUC2004').
 The preprocessed data will be put in data/processed_data.

 ## Stage0: Generate Sample Summaries